Client:

 Client testimonial

-{↑} There are 5 different colour Colorplan covers, each digitally printed full colour, digi-white and finished with a U/V-reactive foil.
+{↑} Five distinct Colorplan covers, each digitally printed in full colour with Digi-White, and finished with a UV-reactive foil.

-{↑} The full limited edition package includes book with special edition Cool Grey Colorplan cover (w/U/V-reactive foil), 4 x A5 cards all housed in a custom slipcase (also (w/U/V-reactive foil) packaged inside a bespoke kraft mailer.
+{↑} The full limited edition package includes a book with a special edition Cool Grey Colorplan cover finished with UV-reactive foil, four A5 cards, all housed within a custom slipcase also treated with UV-reactive foil, and packaged in a bespoke kraft mailer.

 {↑} Yellow section breaker and typo-image construct.